 In the kitchen tips

-- Layer Salt Gradually: From your total salt measurement, add small pinches of salt at each stage — when you sauté the onions, add the garlic, and then the tomatoes.
-This gradual seasoning brings out the natural sweetness and depth in each ingredient without overdoing the salt.
+- Layer salt gradually: From your salt bowl, add small pinches of salt at each stage — when you sauté the onions, add the garlic, and then the tomatoes.
+This brings out the natural sweetness and depth without overdoing the salt.

 - Umami Boost: Stir in a splash of tamari or balsamic vinegar at the end for extra depth.